 § 663.487 When does the Secretary review the management systems of a Tribe or Intertribal consortium participating in the TTSGP?

-When the Tribe or Intertribal consortium submits an initial request to enter into a TTSGP contract, the Tribe or Intertribal consortium shall demonstrate, to the Secretary’s satisfaction, that it has the management systems in place to meet the standards set forth in this subpart.
+When the Tribe or Intertribal consortium submits an initial request to enter into a TTSGP compact, the Tribe or Intertribal consortium shall demonstrate, to the Secretary’s satisfaction that it has the management systems in place to meet the standards set forth in this subpart.
 The Secretary shall confirm in writing within 60 days that the Tribe or Intertribal consortium’s management systems are or are not sufficient to meet the standards in this subpart.

 Financial Management Systems and Standards